Spanish royals visit flood-ravaged Valencia region – DW – 11/03/2024

 Spanish royals visit flood-ravaged Valencia regionNovember 3, 2024

-King Felipe VI and Queen Letizia of Spain visited the flood-hit area of Valencia, where devastating floods have killed more than 200 people.
+King Felipe VI and Queen Letizia of Spain faced a hostile reception during his visit to the flood-hit area of Valencia, where devastating floods have claimed the lives of more than 200 people.

-The royals, accompanied by Prime Minister Pedro Sanchez, visited Paiporta -- one of the worst affected towns -- and are due to move on to Chiva, another battered town close to Valencia,
+In Paiporta, one of the worst-affected towns near Valencia, crowds shouted abuse at him and pelted his entourage with objects.
+Despite this, he continued to interact with people in the crowd.

+Earlier, he, along with Queen Letizia and Prime Minister Pedro Sanchez, spoke to emergency crews involved in the cleanup operations.

 Spain's meteorological agency has issued a warning for heavy rain in the Valencia region, coinciding with Sunday's royal visit.